Page last updated: May 2024

 Talk with your doctors about whether you need to do anything to prepare for treatment and help your recovery.
 Some things they may suggest are to:

-• Stop smoking if you smoke, aim to quit before starting treatment.
+- Stop smoking – if you smoke, aim to quit before starting treatment.
 If you keep smoking, you may not respond as well to treatment and you may have more treatment-related side effects.
-Continuing to smoke also increases your risk of cancer returning.

-• See a physiotherapist – they can teach you exercises to strengthen your pelvic floor muscles, which help control how your bladder and bowel work.
-These exercises are useful if you have a neobladder, a partial cystectomy, or radiation therapy.
+- See a physiotherapist – they can teach you exercises to strengthen your pelvic floor muscles, which help control how your bladder and bowel work.
+It's important to do these exercises after some types of treatment and if you have a neobladder.

 Speak to a cancer nurse